 During a coronary CTA, contrast (iodine dye) is injected into a vein to highlight the coronary arteries.
 The test is done in a single breath-hold while the patient lies on a CT scanner bed.

 Who Interprets My Coronary CTA

 A physician must order the test.
-Please call (310) 423-8000 to schedule an exam.
-After the exam, the patient is referred back to their referring physician.
+Please call 310-423-8000 to schedule an exam.
+After the exam, the patient is referred back to the referring physician.

-MediCare covers Coronary CTA.
+Medicare covers coronary CTA if certain criteria are met.
 Most other insurers do not cover it.
-If not covered, the study costs $800 which is due at the time of the exam.
+If not covered, we offer a cash package price of $915, which is due at the time of the exam.